Andhra Pradesh: Literature

+Nannayya, who lived in the 11th century wrote the first treatise on Telugu grammar, called Andhra Shabda Chintamani in Sanskrit.
+He started translating the Hindu epic of Mahabharata.
+The translation was continued by Tikkana in the 13th century, and was completed by Yerrapragada in the 14th century.
+There was a rise in several Shaivism related texts during the 12th and 13th centuries.
+Most prominent from the period include Mallikarjuna Panditaradhya, the author of Sivatatva Saram, Palkuriki Somanatha, the author of Basava Purana and other works, Yadavakula Annamayya, the author of Sarveswara Salakam, and Nanne Choda, who wrote Kumarasambhavam.
+The Ramayana became popular in the 13th century, and the earliest Telugu translation was the Ranganatha Ramayanam by Gona Budda Reddy in 1250.
+Pothana translated Bhagavatam into Telugu in the 15th century.
+The Prabandha genre of Telugu literature flourished during the 16th century.
+The Ashtadiggajas were the eight prominent scholars and poets in the court of Krishnadevaraya.
+These included Allasani Peddana, Nandi Thimmana, Madayyagari Mallana, Dhurjati, Ayyalaraju Ramambhadrudu, Pingali Surana, Ramarajabhushanudu, and Tenali Ramakrishna.
+Vemana was an Indian philosopher, who wrote Telugu poems using simple language and native idioms on a variety of subjects including yoga, wisdom, and morality in the 17th century.
+Potuluri Veerabrahmam, a clairvoyant and social reformer of 17th century, wrote Kalagnanam, a book of predictions.

-Telugu literature after Kandukuri Veeresalingam is termed Adhunika Telugu Sahityam (modern Telugu literature).
+Veeresalingam, who pioneered the Telugu renaissance movement, brought about changes to the Telugu literature and education in the late 19th century.
+Telugu literature after the period is termed Adhunika Telugu Sahityam (modern Telugu literature).
 He was the author of the first Telugu social novel Rajasekhara Charitram, published in 1880.
-The use of colloquial idiom rather than grandhik (classical) in literature, championed by Gurajada Apparao and Gidugu Ramamurthy Panthulu led to increased literacy.
-Various forms of literature such as poetry, novel, short story were vibrant as indicated by the responses to national and international developments in various spheres of human life.
-The modern Telugu poetry, which began around 1900 developed into three forms – Bhava kavitvam (lyrical poetry), Abhyudaya kavitvam (progressive poetry), and new experimental poetry, including Viplava kavitvam (revolutionary poetry).
-Gurajada Apparao, Rayaprolu Subbarao, Gurram Jashuva, Viswanatha Satyanarayana, Devulapalli Krishnasastri, and Sri Sri were some of the modern Telugu poets.
+Other contemporary poets from this period include Korada Ramachandra Sastri and Gurazada Srirama Murty.
+During the period, Charles Philip Brown conducted pioneering work in bringing Telugu into the print era.
+The use of colloquial idiom rather than grandhik (classical) in literature was championed by Gurajada Apparao and Gidugu Venkata Ramamurthy.
+Various forms of literature such as poetry, novel, short story evolved in response to social developments during the period.
+Rayaprolu Subba Rao, Gurram Jashuva, Viswanatha Satyanarayana, Devulapalli Krishnasastri, and Sri Sri were some of the Telugu poets from the period.
 Palagummi Padmaraju's short story Galivaana won second prize in World Short Story competition in 1952.
-Rachakonda Viswanadha Sastry initiated a new trend by focussing on the downtrodden in his novel Raju-Mahishi.
-Women writers such as Malati Chandur and Ranganayakamma dominated novels in the 1950s and 1960s.
-However, in the late 1970s, Yandamuri Veerendranath started writing popular novels with a focus on sex, suspense and violence, which were serialised in magazines.
+Rachakonda Viswanatha Sastry initiated a new trend by focussing on the downtrodden in his novel Raju-Mahishi.
+Women writers such as Malathi Chendur and Ranganayakamma wrote several novels in the 1950s and 1960s.
+In the late 1970s, Yandamuri Veerendranath started writing popular novels which were serialised in magazines.
 Viswanatha Satyanarayana was conferred the first Jnanpith Award for Telugu literature in 1970.
-Telugu film song as literature took shape in the 1930s.
-Some of the famous lyric writers include Samudrala Senior, Arudra, Athreya, Daasarathi, and C. Narayana Reddy.